What to see at the Louvre

 The most famous attraction is Leonardo da Vinci's Mona Lisa, with its enigmatic smile that captivates visitors from around the world.

-Tip: arrive early to avoid the crowd or visit the room in the late afternoon.
-The Mona Lisa is located in the Salle des États, easily accessible from the Pyramid.
+Tip: Arrive early to avoid the crowds or visit the room in the late afternoon.
+The Mona Lisa is located in the Salle des États, which is easily accessible from the Pyramid.

 The Venus de Milo